-Kirchhoff’s current law KCL state that the total current entering a node (point in the circuit where multiple components meet) is always the same as the total current leaving out that node.
+Kirchhoff’s current law KCL states that the total current entering a node (point in the circuit where multiple components meet) is always the same as the total current leaving that node.

-Suppose a node with five components meets, two of them are providing power and the rest three are consuming power as shown in the diagram.
-According to KCL, the current provided by those two power sources will be exactly equal to the current consumed by these three power dissipating components.
+Suppose a node with five components meets, two of them are providing power and the other three are consuming power as shown in the diagram.
+According to KCL, the current provided by those two power sources will equal the current consumed by these three power-dissipating components.

 Note the direction of the current in the diagram.
 The two currents I1 and I2 are entering the node at point P. And three currents are leaving the node.